JunusErgin/Django-CouchDB-Open/README.md

 # Django-CouchDB-Open
 This Plugin simply adds a link next to a couchDB file in the Django Admin Interface.
-This helpt to open a file very quick directly from the admin interface without setting up nginx.
+This helps to open a file very quick directly from the admin interface without setting up nginx.

 Go to chrome://extensions/